George K. Konstantinou LLC

 However, if there is no will, the power to appoint an executor will be left to the legal heirs, who will need to consent to the appointment of a suitable estate administrator who will, like the executor, apply to the District Court for a grant of probate.

-If there is a will, it can specify the distribution of the assets and to who they will be passed, or even it can distribute assets to additional heirs, other than relatives, if this is the wish of the testator subject to the Disposable Portion.
+If there is a will, it can specify the distribution of the assets and to whom they will be passed.
+It can even distribute assets to additional heirs, other than relatives if this is the wish of the testator subject to the Disposable Portion.

 The disposable portion of the estate refers to that part of the moveable and immovable property of a person which he can dispose of freely by his will.
 The law expressly provides that where a person dies leaving a spouse, and a child or a spouse and a descendant of a child, or no spouse but a child or a descendant of a child, the disposable portion of the estate shall not exceed ¼ (one quarter) of the net value of the estate.